 How far back does Twitter/X archive search go?

-To March 21, 2006, which is when the first tweet was posted.
+To March 21, 2006, the date of the first public tweet.
 Both the official X API's full-archive search and Sorsa API's /search-tweets endpoint cover the complete public archive from that date forward.
-Tweets that have since been deleted or made private by their authors are excluded.
+Tweets that have since been deleted or made private by their authors are excluded from any result, because they no longer exist in the platform's search index.

-Can I get deleted tweets through any API?
+Can you get deleted tweets through any API?

-No. Once a tweet is deleted, it is removed from X's search index entirely.
-No public API can retrieve it.
-Your only options are external archives that captured the tweet before deletion (Wayback Machine screenshots, third-party monitoring services that ingested the tweet in real time, or news outlets that quoted it).
-If preserving deletable content matters for your use case, ingest tweets via real-time monitoring as they post and store them on your side.
+No. Once a tweet is deleted, it is removed from X's search index and no public API can retrieve it.
+Your only options are external captures made before deletion, such as Wayback Machine screenshots or a monitoring service that ingested the tweet in real time.
+If preserving deletable content matters, ingest tweets as they post and store them on your own side.

 Is the Twitter Academic Research API still free?

 Not for new applicants.
 X stopped accepting new applications to the Academic Research track in 2023.
-Researchers who had access before that point retain it for now, but no new academic accounts are being created.
-The arxiv community has documented this transition in detail.
-Most academic projects in 2026 either use a remaining Academic seat, work with pre-built datasets like DocNow, or migrate to a third-party archive API.
+Researchers who had access before that retain it for now, but no new academic seats are issued.
+Most academic projects in 2026 either use a remaining seat, work from pre-built datasets, or migrate to a flat-rate third-party archive API to run the same date-windowed queries.

-How much does it cost to search the full Twitter archive in 2026?
+How much does it cost to search the full archive in 2026?

-Can I retrieve a tweet's engagement metrics from a specific date in the past?
+Can you retrieve a tweet's engagement metrics from a specific past date?

-No. Engagement counts (likes, retweets, replies, views, quotes, bookmarks) on any returned tweet reflect the current totals, not the totals on a specific past date.
-If you need point-in-time engagement, you have to ingest the tweet in real time and store the metrics on your side.
-The platform does not store historical snapshots of engagement.
+No. Engagement counts on any returned tweet, the likes, retweets, replies, views, quotes, and bookmarks, reflect current totals, not the totals on a specific past date.
+The platform stores no historical snapshots of engagement.
+If you need point-in-time metrics, you have to ingest the tweet in real time and record the numbers yourself at that moment.

-How do I search tweets between two specific dates?
+How do you search tweets between two specific dates?

-Use the since:YYYY-MM-DD and until:YYYY-MM-DD operators in your query. since is inclusive of the start date; until is exclusive of the end date.
-For example, since:2020-01-01 until:2020-02-01 returns the full month of January 2020.
-Combine with lang:, min_faves:, and -filter:retweets for cleaner results.
-The full operator reference is in our Twitter search operators guide.
+Use the since:YYYY-MM-DD and until:YYYY-MM-DD operators in your query. since is inclusive of the start date and until is exclusive of the end date, so since:2020-01-01 until:2020-02-01 returns the full month of January 2020.
+Combine them with lang:, min_faves:, and -filter:retweets for cleaner results across the archive.